influxdata/docs-v2/content/influxdb/v2.2/api-guide/client-libraries/java.md

 weight: 201
 ---

-Java is one of the oldest and most popular class-based object-oriented programming languages.
+Java is one of the oldest and most popular class-based, object-oriented programming languages.

 The documentation for this client library is available on GitHub.